williamtong/TILDA_defect_classification/README.md

 <h3>Top line results</h3>

 1. I trained two CNN models, one to detect defects, another to identify what class the defect is.
 2. The best 2-class defect detection model (A-1, with 3x3 kernels and 8 x 2<sup>n</sup> kernels per block) has an ROC-AUC of **93.1%**, a Recall for the _good_ class of 95.8%, and a Recall of 58.4% for the _defect_ class at thresholds of 50%.
-The model C-1 has a higher _Defect_ Recall of 61.7% but both its ROC-AUC and _Good_ Precision are lower at 91.8% and 95.0%, resprecitive.
+The model C-1 has a higher _Defect_ Recall of 61.7% but both its ROC-AUC and _Good_ Precision are lower at 91.8% and 95.0%, respectively.
 Thus this model may be desirable for certain business use cases, but for our purpose, we will employ the classic metric of best ROC-AUC.
 The model A-1 will be the best model for our analysis.
 3. The best 4-class defect identification model (c-2, with 7x7 kernels and 16 x 2<sup>n</sup> kernels per block) has an accuracy of **63.0%**, against a baseline of 25% (4 classes).
 For this  4-class defect identification model, we achieve recall of 41.2%, 65.4%, 55.5%, 79.0% for the defect classes of _hole, objects, oil spot, thread error_, respectively.
 Note there are 4 total classes so the baseline for a model that does "random guessing" is _25%_.
 Thus the model is able extract signal.
 In particular, this model performs very well for _objects_ and _thread error_, but not so well for holes.
 This is largely because the dearth of _hole_ samples (only 337) vs. >600 for all other _Defect_ samples.

 <h2>INTRODUCTION</h2>